sunnivin/rtd-github-pages/docs/collection_environmental_variable.rst

-CTSMROOT = Where you cloned CTSM
+CTSMROOT = Where you cloned CTSM on your computer.